 Jesus said “All authority in heaven and on earth has been given to me.”
 (Mt.
 28:18).
-No archangel that can say this because “It is not to angels that [God] has subjected the world to come” (Heb.
+No archangel can say this because “It is not to angels that [God] has subjected the world to come” (Heb.
 2:5).
 In their book, What Does the Bible Really Teach?
-They try to build a case for this:
+They try to build a case:

-Reading this passage from any reputable translation, it says “the Lord himself will come down from heaven, with a loud command, with the voice of THE archangel and with the trumpet call of God, and the dead in Christ will rise first.”
-Notice how the JW bible “version” replaced the definite article “the” with “an.”
+Reading that passage from any reputable translation, it says “the Lord himself will come down from heaven, with a loud command, with the voice of THE archangel and with the trumpet call of God, and the dead in Christ will rise first.”
+Notice how the JW bible version had replaced the definite article “the” with “an.”